TruongDuong23/k8s-sec-preparation/k8s-sec.md

    - File system modifications.
    - Network connections to malicious IPs.
 3. Alerts are generated and sent to security teams for investigation.

-**Key Features:**
-- Real-time monitoring and detection of runtime threats.
-- Integration with Kubernetes for cluster-wide visibility.
-- Extensible rule engine for custom security policies.

 **Benefits:**
 - Provides deep visibility into container and host activities.